Children and Family Services

-Choctaw Children and Family Services’ Indian Child Welfare program works on behalf of Choctaw Children and families in accordance with the Indian Child Welfare Act (ICWA) of 1978.
-Our social workers join with sate workers and the courts in working to ensure safe and healthy homes for Choctaw children removed from their homes.
+This program works on behalf of Choctaw children and families in accordance with the Indian Child Welfare Act (ICWA) of 1978.
+Choctaw Nation social workers join with state workers and the courts to ensure safe and healthy placements for Choctaw children removed from their homes.
 This includes finding Choctaw foster and adoptive homes to prevent placement in non-Indian homes.

-The ICWA allows placement preferences for our Choctaw children when they are removed from their home.
-When seeking to place a Choctaw child in a pre-adoptive home, the placement preferences are:
+ICWA allows placement preferences for our Choctaw children when they are removed from their homes and placed in the legal custody of an agency other than the Choctaw Nation.
+When seeking to place a Choctaw child in a pre-adoptive home, Choctaw Nation placement preferences include:

 - A member of the child’s extended family

 - A foster home licensed by the Choctaw Nation